corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 Rust is easier to write than to read.
 By writing lots of Rust, you will learn to read it better as well.

+## Be Accurate

+How you do anything is how you do everything.

+You can be sloppy in other languages, but not in Rust.
+That means you have to be accurate while you code.
+The philosophy is that this approach will save you debugging time in the future.

+I found that the people who learn Rust the fasters have great attention to detail.
+If you try to just get things done and move on, you will have a much harder time than if you try to do things properly the first time.
+You will have a much better time if you re-read your code to fix stupid typos before pressing "compile."
+Also build a habit of automatically thinking about `&` and `mut` as you write function signatures.

+A good example of someone who thinks about these details while coding is Tsoding.
+For example, watch [this stream where he builds a search engine in Rust from scratch](https://www.youtube.com/watch?v=b0KIDIOL_i4) to see what I mean.
+I think you can learn this skill as long as you're putting in your best effort and give it some time.

 ## Don't Cheat

+With today's tooling it is very easy to offload the bulk of the work to the computer.
+Initially, it will feel like you're making progress, but in reality, this is how you incorporate bad habits into your workflow.
+If you can't explain what you wrote to someone else or if you don't know about the tradeoffs/assumptions a part of the code makes you took it too far.

+Often, this stems from a fear that you're not making progress fast enough.
 You don't have to prove to someone else that you're clever enough to learn Rust.

 #### Walk the Walk